communitiesuk/submit-social-housing-lettings-and-sales-data/docs/adr/adr-012-controller-http-return-statuses.md

 2. Are you signed in and requesting an action that your role/user type has access to?
 3. Are you signed in, requesting an action that your role/user type has access to and requesting a resource that your user has access to.

-When these aren't met they fail with the following response types:
+When these aren’t met they fail with the following response types:

 1. 401: Unauthorized.
 Redirect to sign-in page.
 2. 401: Unauthorized